Welcome to our detailed comparison of Kabrita and Holle formula!

 The choice between the two will depend on the personal preferences of the parents and the individual needs of their children.
-For instance, some parents tend to prefer formula that is certified organic over the standard formulas, which allows them to have a better conscience about the ingredients (knowing that no potentially harmful substances can end up in the formula).
-Additionally, following the rising concerns about climate change, consumers tend to choose products that are manufactured using sustainable practices.
+For instance, some parents tend to prefer formula that is certified organic over the standard non organic formulas, which allows them to have a better conscience about the ingredients (95% of which are sourced from organic farms that are committed to animal welfare and more sustainable farming practices).

 Additionally, consumers may trust the quality of organic ingredients more because the EU has strict standards in place for limiting the use of artificial fertilizers, herbicides, and pesticides, and for animals they only allow antibiotics to be used when medically necessary while prohibiting the use of hormones.

 2. Sherry M. Lewis, Duane E. Ullrey, Dennis E. Barnard, Joseph J. Knapka, Chapter 9 - Nutrition, In American College of Laboratory Animal Medicine, The Laboratory Rat (Second Edition), Academic Press, 2006, Pages 219-301, ISBN 9780120749034